THE ELITES: RUMORS ABOUT WHO RUNS THINGS

 Undemonize the Elites

 I am troubled that continuing media reports demonize elites as America's clandestine leadership-class operating behind the scenes in order to hijack or undermine the electoral process and make self-servicing decisions that affect the rest of us.
-Detached from us and insensitive to our needs, they have taken a lot of heat in the media of both political parties for most of the last two or three years.
+Detached from us and insensitive to our needs, they have taken a lot of heat in the media of both political parties for years.

 The Democrats griped about the right-wing elites during the presidency of George W. Bush, after the Electoral College "stole" the 2001 election from Democrat Albert Gore.
 The momentum kept Democratic resentment alive even after Barack Obama became President.